 Among "The top 10 colleges for a computer science degree" by USA Today, 2016.

-Telecommunications, data networks, signal processing, digital systems, embedded computing, intelligent systems, and electronics are just a few of the exciting and rapidly evolving fields that dominate today's technology-driven world.
-As the power and sophistication of information technology grows exponentially, electrical engineers with digital expertise are essential to commerce, government, industry, and commonplace gadgetry such as smart phones and tablets.
+Telecommunications, data networks, signal processing, digital systems, embedded computing, intelligent systems, and electronics are just a few of the exciting and rapidly evolving areas of electrical engineering that dominate today's technology-driven world.
+As the power and sophistication of information technology grows exponentially, electrical engineers with digital expertise are essential to commerce, government, industry, and everyday tech gadgets like smart phones and gaming systems.

-At Stevens, a Bachelor of Engineering in Electrical Engineering offers students a foundation in fundamental engineering and the liberal arts, while focusing on the deep disciplinary knowledge needed to succeed in the electrical industry, and beyond.
+The electrical engineering undergraduate program at Stevens offers students a foundation in fundamental engineering and the liberal arts, while focusing on the deep disciplinary knowledge needed to succeed in the electrical industry, and beyond.
 Undergraduates have access to state-of-the-art academic and research laboratories such as the ECE Makerspace where students can create unique parts for their electronic designs, including circuit boards, enclosures and other parts.